RCDD-202203-TUR-BEW/backend-capstone-turkey-lets-share/README.md

 # 🛠 Tech

-Let's Share uses a number of open source projects to work properly:
+Let's Share uses a number of open source modules to work properly:

-- [ExpressJS] - fast node.js network app framework
+- [ExpressJS] - a fast Node.js network app framework.
-- [NodeJS] - evented I/O for the backend
+- [Node.js] - an evented I/O for the backend.
-- [VSCode] - awesome web-based text editor
+- [VSCode] - an awesome web-based text editor.
-- [Heroku] - a cloud platform as a service
+- [Heroku] - a cloud platform as a service.
 - [Nodemailer] - a module for Node.js applications to allow easy email sending.
 - [Nodemon] - automatically restarting the node application when file changes in the directory are detected.
-- [MongoDB] - a source-available cross-platform document-oriented database program
+- [MongoDB] - a source-available cross-platform document-oriented database program.
-- [PassportJS] - authentication middleware for Node.js
+- [PassportJS] - an authentication middleware for Node.js.
-- [Swagger] - build, document, test and consume RESTful web services
+- [Swagger] - build, document, test and consume RESTful web services.
-- [JWT] - a compact URL-safe means of representing claims to be transferred between two parties
+- [JWT] - a compact URL-safe means of representing claims to be transferred between two parties.
-- [Chai] - BDD / TDD assertion library for node
+- [Chai] - BDD / TDD assertion library for Node.js.

 # 🌆 Screenshots